ebaauw/homebridge-rpi/README.md

 you need to enable the `pidpiod` service.

 #### Enable `pigpiod` Service
-Raspbian comes with a standard service for `pigpiod`, in `/lib/systemd/system/pigpiod.service`.
+Raspberry Pi OS comes with a standard service for `pigpiod`, in `/lib/systemd/system/pigpiod.service`.
 By default, this service is disabled.
 To enable the service, so it starts automatically on system boot, issue: